 My name is Alla Korzh, and I am the Ed.D.
 Program Chair and Associate Professor of International and Global Education at SIT.
 Prior to joining SIT in 2015, I was a post-doctoral research scholar at Columbia Law School.
 I hold a doctorate in international educational development from Teachers College, Columbia University; an M.Ed. in Instructional Leadership from the University of Illinois at Chicago; and a B.A. in Teaching English as a Foreign Language from the Nizhyn State Pedagogical University in Ukraine.
 My research focuses on educational inequalities experienced by socio-economically disadvantaged children, youth, and adults.
 As an educator, researcher, and practitioner in the field of comparative and international education with a regional focus on Eastern Europe and education development, I have conducted qualitative research with orphans and incarcerated women in Ukraine, as well as formerly incarcerated women in New York City.
 My earlier collaborative research project examined transnational young adults' participation in social movements and informal citizenship education.
-My current research project investigates educational aspirations of incarcerated women in a minimum-security prison in Ukraine and barriers they face post-incarceration.
+My recent research project investigated educational aspirations of incarcerated women in a minimum-security prison in Ukraine and barriers they face post-incarceration.
+My current research study examines how socio-economically disadvantaged youth experience and navigate higher education despite the odds in Ukraine.
 I have been involved in nonprofit start-up, program design, implementation, and management with Sublimitas, where I serve on the board.
 I have also served on the American Association of University Women selection panel and am a member of the Comparative and International Education Society, where I mentor budding scholars as part of the New Scholars Committee.
 My publications are available here.